Your database is growing, your emails look great, and you make it into recipients’ inboxes. You even have a decent open rate.

 2. You’re sending generic marketing emails

-Email remains consumers’ preferred way to be contacted by brands.
-So it’s tempting to adopt a one-size-fits all approach to email marketing.
+Email marketing remains consumers’ preferred way to be contacted by brands.
+So it’s tempting to adopt a one-size-fits all approach to your email marketing campaign.

 But if you’re relying on this “spray-and-pray” approach, you’re almost certainly missing out on incremental revenue.
 There’s no guarantee that offers will be relevant to customers’ needs, or stimulating enough to drive conversions.